pablomarquez76/ESP8266SAM_ES/README.md

 The code was modified from https://github.com/earlephilhower/ESP8266SAM

 This is a port, wrapper, and update of the reverse-engineered speech synthesizer Software Automatic Mouth (SAM).
 Utilize it with the [ESP8266Audio library](https://github.com/earlephilhower/ESP8266Audio/) to have your ESP speak via a DAC or a direct-drive speaker.
+To make it compatible with ESP32 v3.0.0 boards part of the ESP8266Audio library was included.
 No web services are required, everything from text parsing to speech generation is done directly on the ESP.

 [Original sources](https://github.com/s-macke/SAM)